SECURITIES AND EXCHANGE COMMISSION

 The Board of Directors has adopted a written charter for each of its committees.
 These charters, as well as our Global Code of Business Conduct, Corporate Governance Guidelines and Independence Standards for Directors, are posted and available on our investor relations website under the Corporate Governance page.
 Shareholders may request copies of these corporate governance documents, free of charge, by writing to Parker-Hannifin Corporation, 6035 Parkland Boulevard, Cleveland, Ohio 44124-4141, Attention: Secretary, or by calling (216) 896-3000.

-Our technologies and systems are used throughout various industries and in various applications.
-The approximately 464,000 customers who purchase Parker products are found in almost every significant manufacturing, transportation and processing industry.
-No single customer accounted for more than three percent of our total net sales for the year ended June 30, 2020.
+Our technologies and systems are used across industries and in various applications.
+The approximately 527,000 customers who purchase Parker products are found in almost every significant manufacturing, transportation and processing industry.
+No single customer accounted for more than two percent of our total net sales for the year ended June 30, 2022.

 Diversified Industrial Segment.
 Our Diversified Industrial Segment sells products to both original equipment manufacturers ("OEMs") and distributors who serve the replacement markets in manufacturing, packaging, processing, transportation, mobile construction, refrigeration and air conditioning, agricultural and military machinery and equipment industries.
 The major markets served by our Diversified Industrial Segment are listed below by group:

 • Oil & gas

 • Power generation